Can I Collect Social Security on My Ex-Spouse?

 To claim benefits on a living ex-spouse’s record, you generally must be currently unmarried.
 If you remarry, you usually cannot receive divorced spouse benefits on a living ex’s record while that marriage continues.

-If you have been divorced for at least two years, you may still be able to claim on your ex-spouse’s record even if they haven’t filed yet, as long as:
+Yes, and this is one of the most common points of confusion.
+If you have been divorced for at least two years, you may still be able to claim on your ex-spouse’s record even if they have not filed yet.

 Social Security timing is not just about choosing a year.
 The specific month you file affects when payments begin and the size of the permanent reduction if you claim before Full Retirement Age.